ben-and-yahel/path_finder/README.md

 3. animation - choose whenever you'd like to see how the algorithm thinks
 4. template - generate a template for the algorithm
-5. select row - a tool for select a whole row
+5. select row - a tool for select a whole row debug.html - the same site bug with debug mode turns on, it add some debug functions for us
 ## what we learn from this project?

 In this project, we learn a new language: javascript, and we sharped our algorithms thinking skills.